nmguni/personal-blog/content/blog/javascript-control-flow.md

 **How it works.**

-* First, declare a variable  counter and initialize it to 1.
+1. Declare a variable  counter and initialize it to 1.
-* Second, display the value of counter in the Console window if counter is less than 5.
+2. Display the value of counter in the Console window if counter is less than 5.
-* Third, increase the value of counter by one in each iteration of the loop.
+3. Increase the value of counter by one in each iteration of the loop.

 **loop with condition**